 How does the Riedell color lab option work?

-We have a separate blog item on this subject, you can read it here: Riedell color lab – how does it work?
+We have a separate page on this subject, you can read it here.

 Why the name Ginger Skates?